aitshuber/scoutrec/_properties/105_Washington_St.md

     - file_name:
       file:
 ---
 Commercial building for sale or lease in the heart of the historical district of Breaux Bridge.
 There are 3 bathrooms downstairs and a bathroom and kitchen upstairs and hardwood floors.
-Total of 4 bedrooms.
+4 bedrooms.
 The entire home has been rewired to commercial standards and also has an alarm system.
 Balcony included.
 Open space for living and working.
 Great view of Bayou Teche on the second floor.
 Additional land available.